Tanners Cassia Flower / Aavaram Poo (Raw)

 Hindi - Tarwar, Tarwar Phool Tamil - Aavaram Poo, Aavarampoo Telugu - Tangedu, Tagedu Pushpam, Thangedu, Merka Tangedu Kannada - Aavarike, Chookusina Gida, Chakoosina Gida, Tangadi Gida, Tangedi Malayalam - Avaram Puspam, Avaram Sanskrit - Avartaki, Charmaranga, Pitakilaka, Timirihari Common English Names - Tanner 's CassiaBotanical Name - Cassia Auriculate

-This package has 100% pure and organic Tanner 's Cassia / Aavaram Poo / Aavarampoo with out any chemicals or preservatives.
+This package has 100% pure and organic Tanner 's Cassia / Aavaram Poo with out any chemicals or preservatives.

 Tanner's cassia (Senna tanneri), also known as Tanner's senna, is a flowering plant native to parts of Africa.
 It belongs to the Senna genus within the Fabaceae family.
 The plant is valued for its ornamental and medicinal properties.
 Here's some content about Tanner's cassia flower: